SamSvet/MedMos_demo/README.md

 ## Overview

 This is a demo version of a CRUD application for tracking and managing orders build with [React](https://react.dev/), [Redux](https://redux.js.org/), [MUI](https://mui.com/).
 The application is part of a pilot project for supply planning at [MedMos](https://med-mos.ru/).
-This is a CRUD order tracking and management application built on React, Redux, MUI technology stack.

 ## Usage